 The electron microscope with the Bruker XFlash MIN SVE has been chosen for the synthesized samples analysis.
 The elemental composition was determined in fragments of split samples of ceramics.
 The results of measurements are shown in Table 1.
 Samples 1 and 2 had the same initial composition of the charge.
 In table 1 different fragments of the same split sample of ceramics were represented.
 Ceramics sample 3 was prepared from the charge doped with Gd.
 The table 1 shows the elemental composition of different fragments of a crushed ceramic sample.
 The result presented in the table 1 show that the elemental composition in ceramic samples 1 and 2 is different, although the initial charge compositions, were the same.
 Compositional studies were conducted at different points on the plane of the fractured ceramic sample.
-There is a difference in the elemental composition by volume occurs.
-There is a difference in the ceramic sample 3 from original composition of the charge.
+There is a difference in the elemental composition over the surface.
+Consequently, during the synthesis of ceramics, a change in the elemental composition by volume occurs.
+There is a difference in the composition of the ceramic sample 3 from original composition of the charge.